 - techniques for monitoring and manipulating pregnancy, hormones, genes, gametes and embryos, e.g., pregnancy testing, genetic screening, in vitro fertilization and embryo transfer;

 - sexology, psychology and psychoanalysis, including social and psychological practices for making babies and families.

 Informal inquiries may be made to the award holder with the most relevant interests.

 Formal applications should be submitted, and funding applied for, through the relevant Department or Faculty in the usual way.
-The earliest funding deadline, for applicants from the USA applying for a Gates Cambridge Scholarship, is 14 October.
+The earliest funding deadline, for applicants from the USA applying for a Gates Cambridge Scholarship, is in October.